phmullins/knowledge/applications/HaikuOS/apps_haikuos.md

-## MacOS Applications
+## HaikuOS Applications

-A pretty extensive list of applications that I have installed and use either on a daily basis or semi-regularly.
+HaikuOS is an open-source clone of BeOS and is (at the moment) binary compatible with old BeOS apps.
+I try to use Haiku apps whenever possible as they're optimized for the system.
+However, a few older BeOS apps might have managed to sneak their way in.
+This is an extensive list of applications that I have installed and use either on a daily basis or semi-regularly.

 ## Audio Players & Tools